(Disclosure: Some of the links below may be affiliate links)

 Neon and Yuh have all the necessary features to start trading in the stock market.
 They are both making it easy to start investing.

-On the other hand, Yuh has two features that Neon does not have.
-Yuh allows fractional trading and lets you hold multiple currencies in the app.
-This may be an advantage for Yuh if you strongly need any of these two features.
+On the other hand, Yuh has some features that Neon does not have.
+Yuh allows fractional trading, savings plans, and basic cryptocurrency features and lets you hold multiple currencies in the app.
+This may be an advantage for Yuh if you strongly need these features.

 If you want more information on these two digital bank accounts, you can read my reviews: